What we will be making

 Many beginner React tutorials will have you to develop a project such as a todo list, or something relatively boring.
 Let's make something a bit more fun - a web-based incremental game.
 An incremental game is a popular type of game where the player uses simple mechanics to accumulate some kind of resource(s).
 Often the player can purchase upgrades to automate resource accumulation.
 A famous example of an incremental game is Cookie Clicker.
 In our game, instead of collecting cookies, we'll be collecting coins.

 I've been a professional web developer for over four years now, but one book that seems to have escaped me is The Pragmatic Programmer, by Andy Hunt and Dave Thomas.
 It's a rather famous and influential tome, so I thought I should make some time to read it.

 The book was first published in 1999, but it still has a lot of relevance today.
-It's not a long or arduous read, and any newcomer to programming should be able to read it without too much fuss.
+It's not a long or arduous read, and anyone even relatively new to programming should be able to read it without too much fuss.

 I decided to re-launch my blog again after a long time.
 What better way to start by jotting down a few thoughts on SpaceX's recent rocket launches?

 Last month SpaceX successfully launched the first of their Falcon Heavy rockets into space, a rocket that the company hopes will carry humans into space and restore "the possibility of flying missions with crew to the Moon or Mars".
 The other day, they launched their 50th Falcon 9 rocket into flight.

 It's no surprise that it's fallen to the private sector to advance space exploration efforts.
 Since President Kennedy's successful moon landing nearly fifty years ago, interest in space exploration from public institutions has evaporated.
 Little has been done to return astronauts to the moon and beyond save a few feeble efforts that never came to fruition.
 The modern-day Space Race is between private organizations.